Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Preliminaries on -algebras and factorization homology

 \subsection{$E_n$-algebras as factorization algebras}

-Theorem 5.2.4.9 of \cite{L-HA} (also see~\cite{L-VI, GTZ2}) provides an equivalence between $E_n$-algebras and \emph{locally constant factorization algebra} on the open disk $D^n$: \begin{prop} There is a natural equivalence of $(\infty,1)$-categories \end{prop} In particular, an $E_n$-algebra can be seen as an $n$-dimensional (topological) field theory (over the space-time manifold $\mathbb{R}^n$), providing invariant for framed $n$-manifolds precisely computed by Factorization homology.
+Theorem 5.2.4.9 of \cite{L-HA} (also see~\cite{L-VI, GTZ2}) provides an equivalence between $E_n$-algebras and \emph{locally constant factorization algebra} on the open disk $D^n$: \begin{theorem} Let $\mathcal{C}$ be a symmetric monoidal $(\infty,1)$-category.
+There is a natural equivalence of $(\infty,1)$-categories

+Similarly there is an equivalence between the $(\infty,1)$-categories of locally constant factorization coalgebras on $\R^n$ and the one of $E_n$-coalgebras. \end{theorem} In particular, an $E_n$-algebra can be seen as an $n$-dimensional (topological) field theory (over the space-time manifold $\mathbb{R}^n$), providing an invariant for framed $n$-manifolds which is precisely computed by factorization homology.